cannerycoders/fluidsynth.clap/README.md

 We support the `clap.state` extension but since the state includes the filepath to the active soundfont state files may not be terribly portable.

+## todo

+* add parameters for chorus and reverb control

 ## see also